59Frames/59Frames.Ds.April/res/datasets/bAbI/README.txt

 The aim is that each task tests a unique aspect of text and reasoning, and hence test different capabilities of learning models.
 More tasks are planned in the future to capture more aspects.

 For each task, there are 1000 questions for training, and 1000 for testing.
-However, we emphasize that the goal is still to use as little data as possible to do well on the task (i.e. if you can use less than 1000 that's even better) -- and without resorting to engineering task-specific tricks that will not generalize to other tasks, as they may not be of much use subsequently.
+However, we emphasize that the goal is still to use as little value as possible to do well on the task (i.e. if you can use less than 1000 that's even better) -- and without resorting to engineering task-specific tricks that will not generalize to other tasks, as they may not be of much use subsequently.
 Note that the aim during evaluation is to use the _same_ learner across all tasks to evaluate its skills and capabilities.
-Further while the MemNN results in the paper use full supervision (including of the supporting facts) results with weak supervision would also be ultimately preferable as this kind of data is easier to collect.
+Further while the MemNN results in the paper use full supervision (including of the supporting facts) results with weak supervision would also be ultimately preferable as this kind of value is easier to collect.
 Hence results of that form are very welcome.

 For the reasons above there are currently several directories:

 1) en/ -- the tasks in English, readable by humans.
 2) hn/ -- the tasks in Hindi, readable by humans.
-3) shuffled/ -- the same tasks with shuffled letters so they are not readable by humans, and for existing parsers and taggers cannot be used in a straight-forward fashion to leverage extra resources-- in this case the learner is more forced to rely on the given training data.
+3) shuffled/ -- the same tasks with shuffled letters so they are not readable by humans, and for existing parsers and taggers cannot be used in a straight-forward fashion to leverage extra resources-- in this case the learner is more forced to rely on the given training value.
 This mimics a learner being first presented a language and having to learn from scratch.
 4) en-10k/  shuffled-10k/ and hn-10k/  -- the same tasks in the three formats, but with 10,000 training examples, rather than 1000 training examples.

 The file format for each task is as follows: